iamr0b0tx/youtube-api-search/README.md

 cd youtube-api-search
 ```

 For those that don't have git pre-installed simply click the code button above and click __Download ZIP__.
-Once the Zip file download is complete, extarct the contents to the home directory (for linux users) or Desktop (for windows users).
+Once the Zip file download is complete, extract the contents to the home directory (for linux users) or Desktop (for windows users).
 You should have a directory/folder namesd youtube-api-search-master which you should rename to youtube-api-search.

 4. Make sure to transfer your client_secret.json file to your youtube-api-search folder.
 Also amke sure the client_secret.json file has that exact name, client_secret.json.

-5. This step is optional but advisable.
+5. This step is optional but advised.
 Set up your virtualenv and activate it by running the following commands
-    - #### Linux Users
+    - #### Windiws Users
     ```
     virtualenv venv
     venv\Scripts\activate
     ```

-    - #### Windows Users
+    - #### Linux Users
     ```
     virtualenv venv
     source venv/bin/activate